vitotai/BrewPiLess/README.md

 ## Local temperature logging.

  * The log won’t start automatically, you have to start it at log setting page.
+ * **(new in v1.2.5) When logging is not started, BrewPiLess still logs the data and keep that latest 2`3 hours of data.
+The data will not be saved to file system, though.**
  * The temperatures are logged every minute.
  * A 30 day log will take around 350k bytes.
 That might imply that 3M space can record around 6 month data.
 However, there is no guarantee of the robustness of SPIFFS.
  * Changing temperature when logging will result in wrong data interpretation.